ONSdigital/sdc-global-design-patterns/docs/01-index.md

 Before the pattern can be accepted into the pattern library it is likely that it will need to be audited by [DAC](http://digitalaccessibilitycentre.org/) or another A11y audit organisation.

 ## Sketch
-A [Sketch](http://www.sketchapp.com) library file is maintained in parallel with the codebase of the pattern library and is available to download [here](https://drive.google.com/file/d/0B7T2bOHcgJHUdFpyNzNmSDNYWWs/view?usp=sharing).
+A [Sketch](http://www.sketchapp.com) library file ([info](https://sketchapp.com/docs/libraries/)) is maintained in parallel with the codebase of the pattern library and is available to [download here](https://drive.google.com/file/d/0B7T2bOHcgJHUdFpyNzNmSDNYWWs/view?usp=sharing).

 Each component is created as a symbol or symbol set for use in designing interfaces.